DreamOfTheRedChamber/system-design-interviews/README.md

 	- Production: https://oauth2.fakecompany.com
 	- Test: https://oauth2.sandbox.fakecompany.com
 * URLs
-	- Nouns: You should use nouns, not verbs (vs SOAP-RPC).
-GET /orders not /getAllOrders
-	- Plurals: You should use plural nouns, not singular nouns, to manage two different types of resources.
-Collection resource: /users.
-Instance resources: /users/007.
-You should remain consistent You should remain consistent GET /users/007 not GET /user/007
-	- Versioning: You should make versioning mandatory in the URL at the highest scope (major versions).
-You may support at most two versions at the same time (Native apps need a longer cycle).
-GET /v1/orders
 	- Hierachical structure: You should leverage the hierarchical nature of the URL to imply structure (aggregation or composition).
 Ex: an order contains products.
 GET /orders/1234/products/1
 	- Consistent case: You may choose between snake_case or camelCase for attributes and parameters, but you should remain consistent.
-	- CRUD-like operations: Use HTTP verbs for CRUD operations (Create/Read/Update/Delete).
-		+ POST is used to Create an instance of a collection.
-The ID isn’t provided, and the new resource location is returned in the “Location” Header.
-		+ PUT is used for Updates to perform a full replacement.
-But remember that, if the ID is speci ed by the client, PUT is used to Create the resource.
-		+ GET is used to Read a collection.
-		+ PATCH is commonly used for partial Update.
-		+ GET is used to Read an instance.

 * Query strings
 	- Search: You should use /search keyword to perform a search on a speci c resource.
 GET /restaurants/search?type=thai.
 You may use the “Google way” to perform a global search on multiple resources.
 GET /search?q=running+paid
 	- Filter: You ought to use ‘?’ to  lter resources.
 GET /orders?state=payed&id_user=007 or (multiple URIs may refer to the same resource) GET /users/007/orders?state=paied